eHealth Exchange

 Where does eHealth Exchange operate?

-Active in all 50 states, the eHealth Exchange is the largest query-based health information network in the country.
+Active in all 50 states, eHealth Exchange is the largest query-based health information network in the country.

 Who participates in eHealth Exchange?